MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/vspackages.md

 # VSPackages

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-VSPackages are software modules that extend the [!INCLUDE[vsprvs](../../code-quality/includes/vsprvs_md.md)] integrated development environment (IDE) by providing UI elements, services, projects, editors, and designers.
+VSPackages are software modules that extend the Visual Studio integrated development environment (IDE) by providing UI elements, services, projects, editors, and designers.

 ## In This Section
 - [Specifying VSPackage File Location to the VS Shell](../../extensibility/internals/specifying-vspackage-file-location-to-the-vs-shell.md)